-- 2. Members Affected by the Annual Limit - a.
-Not Applicable to Pre-July 1, 1996 for System Members b.
-Applies to New Members of the Association On and After July 1, 1996 c.
-Date First Becomes a Member
+2. Members Affected by the Annual Limit

+a.
+Not Applicable to Pre-July 1, 1996 for System Members

 The Annual Compensation Earnable Limit does not apply to any individual who first became a Member of the Association prior to July 1, 1996.